vazco/meteor-universe-i18n/integrations/README.md

 # Integrations examples

-This directory contains examples of integrating `universe:i18n` package with different frameworks (React,Blaze and Svelte).
+This directory contains examples of integrating `universe:i18n` package with different frameworks (React, Blaze and Svelte).
 Each subdirectory contains files necessary for creating reactive integration, exemplary usage of this integration and related locale definitions.

 ## React

-There are few different ways to integrate `universe:i18n` package with a React application.
-Example presented in `react` subdirectory is the most "React-way" solution facilitating React Context.
+There are a few different ways to integrate `universe:i18n` package with a React application.
+The example presented in `react` subdirectory is the most "React-way" solution facilitating React Context.

 ## Blaze